AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/MediaLibrary.md

-   A. **Connect**: By activating the connection from a text or a smartboard.
+   A. **Connect**: By activating the connection from a text or a Action Panel.
 You can directly plug your CSV text in it.

    B. **The name or note you give to your text**.
 This is purely made to help you organize yourself.